Aveglia/vAMPirus/helpmeoutsome.md

 8. Explore results directories and produced final reports

-# Installing and running vAMPirus

 ## Windows OS users

-vAMPirus has been set up and tested on Windows 10 using Ubuntu sandbox which is a new feature of Windows 10 - Windows Subsystem for Linux -> https://docs.microsoft.com/en-us/windows/wsl/about
+vAMPirus has been set up and tested on Windows 10 using Ubuntu Sandbox (https://wiki.ubuntu.com/WSL) which is a new feature of Windows 10 - See Windows Subsystem for Linux -> https://docs.microsoft.com/en-us/windows/wsl/about

 All you will need to do is set up the subsystem with whatever flavor of Linux you favor and then you can follow the directions for installation and running as normal.

+Search for Linux in the Microsoft store -> https://www.microsoft.com/en-us/search?q=linux

 It should be noted that vAMPirus was developed on Centos7/8.

 ## MacOS users

-If you plan to run vAMPirus on a Mac computer, it is recommended that you set up a virtual environment with conda or Singularity to use the vAMPirus Docker image.
+If you plan to run vAMPirus on a Mac computer, it is recommended that you set up a virtual environment and use Singularity with the vAMPirus Docker image to run your analyses.

 You can try to run directly on your system, but there may be errors caused by differences between Apply and GNU versions of tools like "sort".